markmillr/cursor-memory-servicenow/README.md

    - Go to https://github.com/markmillr/cursor-memory-servicenow
    - Click the green "Use this template" button
    - Select "Create a new repository"
-   - Name your repository to match your story/spike (e.g., "story-12345-incident-form" or "spike-678-impact-tracking")
+   - Name your repository to match your story/spike (e.g., "stry0127233-change-model-tracking")
-   - Choose "Private" for repository visibility
+   - **Important:** Select "Private" for repository visibility (this is not the default)
    - Click "Create repository from template"
    - Clone to your machine:
      ```bash